 The artistry behind a program isn't just how it looks, but how it is designed.
 How the interface between the human and the computer functions:

 Design is a funny word.
 Some people think design means how it looks.
 But of course, if you dig deeper, it's really how it works.
 The design of the Mac wasn't what it looked like, although that was part of it.
 Primarily, it was how it worked.

 Steve Jobs in Wired's "The Next Insanely Great Thing" (1996)

 Programming requires all kinds of people.
 Successful programs require idea people, business people, project people, artists, subject-matter experts, testers, writers, and more.
 You may not have ever thought of yourself as a programmer, but you can be.

 1.2.
 Programming Pays Well¶

-Search up “top paid majors” and you’ll see computer science is usually one of the top paid degrees you can get.
+Search up "top paid majors" and you'll see computer science is usually one of the best paying degrees you can get.

 In 2019 the National Association of Colleges and Employers (NACE) says that software developers have the second highest entry-level salaries, with only some engineers getting paid more.
 Payscale agrees, says computer science is second only to petroleum engineering.
 Learning to program is worth your time.